jerwallace/aws-robomaker-workshops/content/workshop/helloworld.md

 5. Next, use the menu to download and create the HelloWorld application by clicking *Resources->Download Samples->1.
 Hello World*.
 This will download, unzip, and load the readme file for the Hello World application.

-6. Before updating the file that builds the menus, you will first need to create an IAM role that gives the simulation service the proper permissions to other AWS resources.
-For instance you could allow the simulation to have access to CloudWatch Logs, but not have access to S3.

-    For this and the next activity, you will create an IAM role that has the permissions needed for both.
-From the CLI (terminal) pane, copy and paste the following commands to create a role named *Cloud9-RoboMakerWorkshop*:

-    This is a role that allows full access to a few AWS services.
-At the end of the workshop, please delete the role if not needed.

-7. Next, click on **AWS CloudFormation** and select the stack that you launched in the setup steps.
-In the **outputs** you will find two role ARNs to use with RoboMaker.
-For this exercise, we will be using the simulation role which can be found in the key value pair titled 'SimulationRole'.
-It should look similar to this:
+6. While the application files are downloading, in another window, click on **AWS CloudFormation** and select the stack that you launched in the setup steps.
+In the **Outputs** you will find two role ARNs to use with RoboMaker.
+For this exercise, we will be using the *simulation role* which can be found in the key value pair titled 'SimulationRole' and the S3 bucket that was created.
+They should look similar to this:

     ```text
     arn:aws:iam::123456789012:role/robomaker-simulation-role
+    <your-stack-name>-assets
     ```

+    Copy the role ARN and the S3 bucket name and head back to your *RoboMaker Cloud9* editor.

-8. For this project, we are going to use the menu option to build, bundle and simulate.
-Close the `README.md` file in the editor pane, then twirl open the *HelloWorld* folder (double-click), and double-click the `roboMakerSettings.json` file to edit.
+7. For this project, we are going to use the menu option to build, bundle and simulate.
+Close the `README.md` file in the editor pane, then open the *HelloWorld* folder (double-click), and double-click the `roboMakerSettings.json` file to edit.

     This file contains all the settings to build the menu above.
 You will use these default settings, but need to complete the S3 bucket and IAM Role ARN  sections for your account.

 9. Scroll down to the `simulation` section and replace the `output location` with your S3 bucket name.
 Below that, replace the `<your ... role ARN>` with the full ARN saved from the previous step.
 Save the file.
 This will refresh the menu options to use the new values.

-    Just above the simulation attribute, also replace the s3Bucket entries for `robotApp` and `simulationApp`.
+    Just above the simulation attribute, also replace the s3Bucket entries for `robotApp` and `simulationApp` to match what was created in CloudFormation.

     *There are three locations to enter the S3 bucket details.
 If you receive an error when running, check to make sure all three are complete and the role ARN has been entered.*